If you grew up in the 60s and 70s you probably learned these life lessons rarely taught today

 People in the 60s and 70s had debates—sometimes passionate ones—without cutting each other down.
 Dinner tables and neighborhoods were filled with discussion, not division.

 Today’s culture, especially online, often equates disagreement with disrespect.
-But back then, you could believe different things and still be friends.
+But back then, people could believe different things and still be friends.

 Lesson: Respecting different viewpoints is part of growing up.